liijunwei/blog-gallary/source/thoughts/index.md

 date: 2021-09-10 15:55:20
 ---

+- 2022-01-12 08:37:36 "When you DRY out duplication or create a method to name a bit of code, you add levels of indirection that make it more abstract.
+In theory these abstractions make code easier to understand and change, but in practice they often achieve the opposite.
+One of the biggest challenges of design is knowing when to stop, and deciding well requires making judgments about code."

 - 2022-01-12 08:27:01 "Therefore, one lesson to be gleaned from this solution is that you should name methods after the concept they represent rather than how they currently behave. "

 - 2022-01-12 00:26:15 "Naming the method at this slightly higher level of abstraction isolates the code from changes in the implementation details. "